Originally published April 17, 2016

-Work in another state
+1. Work in another state

 Monica Louie and her husband paid off $120,000 in debt in just two years on a single, middle-class income.
 They started their debt-free journey in August 2013 and continued for two years until they moved into their new house in August 2015.

-“Our strategy for paying off the first $90,000 was to sell whatever we could around the house and have my husband work as much overtime as possible,” Monica said.
+“Our strategy for paying off the first $90,000 was to sell whatever we could around the house and have my husband work as much overtime as possible,” said Louie.
 “He worked in another state for 45 days when our son was two years old and our daughter was four months old because there was more opportunity for overtime there.
 During that time, he worked 16-hour days and didn’t take a day off until he returned home.”

 “We knew it was time to get out of debt.
-Last spring, almost a year to the day, we drove to Nashville, Tennessee and did our debt-free scream on the Dave Ramsey show, which was a big inspiration for us,” Lane said.
+Last spring, almost a year to the day, we drove to Nashville, Tennessee and did our debt-free scream on the Dave Ramsey show, which was a big inspiration for us,” he said.

 Jesse Harrison had student loans and a small auto loan he was attempting to pay off.
-One of the most drastic things he did to earn extra income was use his body as a walking advertisement for local businesses to earn extra income: “I put the name of a business on my forehead and walked around the town with it for a month,” he said.
+One of the most extreme ways to pay off debt he employed was using his body as a walking advertisement for local businesses to earn extra income: “I put the name of a business on my forehead and walked around the town with it for a month,” he said.

-Oddly enough, there are companies out there who are looking for young adults to wear shirts, hats, and other pieces of clothing to promote their brands.
+Oddly enough, there are companies out there looking for young adults to wear shirts, hats, and other pieces of clothing to promote their brands.
 In fact, some people are even willing to get a brand’s logo tattooed on their bodies for a lifetime of discounts and free stuff.

 When I asked Aja McClanahan about the most outrageous things she did to pay off debt, she answered with, “The question is what didn’t I do?”
 Aja and her husband had over $120,000 in debt, about half of which was student loan debt.